Frenske-tech/Portfolio/IP/Learning outcomes/LearningOutcomes.md

 Adding a review and scoring it. looking back at the project i should've done more about the look of the websites and i think websockets could've been good for my project.

 Gamename needs to be added by users themselves currently has no connection to a premade game I was planning on doing it but there were more urgent things I needed to do, looking back i should've done more especially the styling should've been done better and nicer. i did do some research about ux and a usability test for my group project which can be found [here](https://github.com/Frenske-tech/Portfolio/blob/main/GP/Documentation/Architectuurdocument.md) and [here](https://github.com/Frenske-tech/Portfolio/blob/main/GP/Learning%20outcomes/UsabilityTest.md) and the [frontend](https://github.com/Frenske-tech/sem3Frontend) and [backend](https://github.com/Frenske-tech/sem3Backend) repo's

+In my app you can review games/ movies give them a star rating, some explanation for why and  the username gets passed so everyone can see who posted it.

 ![lo1](https://user-images.githubusercontent.com/71487939/173833211-7a6b7579-f937-438a-b978-f0f4afa6c7b6.png)